Silvija Talaja: Entering top 50

 At the 1999 Australian Open, Talaja lost to fifth seed Venus Williams 7–9 in the third set, being two points away from victory.
 In May, she reached the semifinals at the Warsaw Open and then made it to third round at Roland Garros (d.
 Chanda Rubin, l. to fourth seed Jana Novotná in three sets).
 Talaja then reached her second WTA final at s-Hertogenbosch (l. to Kristina Brandi in three sets) and entered top 50 for the first time.
-The following month she reached another final, this time at WTA Vienna (l. to Habsudova in 3s).
-The following week, she reached the semifinals at WTA Sopot, again losing to Habsudova.
+The following month she reached another final, this time at WTA Vienna (l. to Habšudová in 3s).
+The following week, she reached the semifinals at WTA Sopot, again losing to Habšudová.
 In August, Talaja reached hear third semifinals of the season at WTA Brussels and in November her fourth semifinal at WTA Pattaya.
-On November 1999, she entered top 30 for the first time.
-In 1999, Talaja won career-best 32 WTA Tour matches (going 18-9 on clay) and finished the season at No. 29.
+In November 1999, she entered top 30 for the first time.
+In 1999, Talaja won career-best 32 WTA Tour matches (going 18–9 on clay) and finished the season at No. 29.

 Winning first WTA tournament

-In January 2000, Talaja won the WTA Gold Coast, scoring three successive top-20 victories along the way (Anna Kournikova in quarterfinal, Sanchez-Vicario in semifinal and C. Martinez in final).
+In January 2000, Talaja won the WTA Gold Coast, scoring three successive top-20 victories along the way (Anna Kournikova in quarterfinal, Sánchez Vicario in semifinal and C. Martinez in final).
 At the German Open in Berlin, she lost to Martina Hingis in the third round, after having two set points in the first set.
-In May, Talaja won the her second WTA tournament of the year at the WTA Strasbourg (def.
+In May, Talaja won her second WTA tournament of the year at the WTA Strasbourg (def.
 7th ranked Nathalie Tauziat in QF, Nathalie Dechy in SF and Rita Kuti-Kis in F).
 The following week, her ranking rose to her career-high at No. 18.
 Later that year, Talaja reached the third round at Wimbledon (def.
 Irina Spîrlea and Mirjana Lučić-Baroni, l. to Hingis).
 In August, she reached the third round at the Du Maurier Open (def.
 Barbara Schett in the first round, her 6th top-20 victory of the year), but apart from the Sydney Olympics, failed to reach a second round at a tournament for the rest of the year.
 She finished her most successful season ranked at No. 30.